AjithKumarvm/mundu-react-carousel/README.md

         onClick: (index) => {}, // gives the index of the current slide
         swipePixels: 50, // sensitivity to swipe in px
         slideTime: 300, // Time taken to slide in ms
-        rotateSlides: true // set false to block the transition from end to start }
+        rotateSlides: true, // set false to block the transition from end to start
+        onSlided: (index) => {} // triggered when slide transition is completed }
 ```